How Crazy Thinks

 A script gives you consistency.
 Rigid adherence kills spontaneity.
 When someone mentions something unexpected, follow that thread.

-User research data from the savings app — raw interview transcripts coded by theme
+Raw interview transcripts from the savings app research, coded by theme

 On a savings app, a user mentioned timing deposits on payday helped them save more.
 This wasn’t in my questionnaire.
 We followed it.
 That insight shaped the entire product.